Sekqies/physics-engine/README.md

 ```

 ## Usage of `constexpr` and macros
-**Prefer constexpr over macros, whenever possible.** If you want to declare that a variable or function's value is known at compile time, use `contexpr`.
+**Prefer constexpr over macros, whenever possible.** If you want to declare that a variable or function's value is known at compile time, use `constexpr`.
 Things like
 ```c++
 #define PI 3.14159
 #define TIMES_PI(x) x * PI